tys-adventure/PyScrapr/README.md

 # PyScraper
-A web scraper made with Python
+A web scraper made with Python for scraping job opportunities from Indeed.